spacetx/starfish/docs/source/roadmap.md

 ### Scientific assessment of analyzed SpaceTx data: methods comparison and meta analysis
 The SpaceTx consortium Working Group 6 is devoted to comparing the results of each method and assessing their relative strengths and weaknesses.
 These are largely scientific analyses enabled by the standardization of each assay's outputs by _starfish_.
 Because each assay outputs an IntensityTable, Segmentation Mask, and Expression Matrix, it will be simple to label cells or spots with anatomical information represented as named 2D polygons.

-This capability will allow straightforward creation of highly compressed datasets that will enable working Group 6 to ask questions across all methods like "how many cells/mm2 belonging to the Sst-Chodl cluster were found in layer 4 of mouse primary visual cortex?"  or "Within the inhibitory cell class, what is the abundance and distribution of Pvalb+ and VIP+ cells in human cortex?"
+By enabling the creation of standardized, highly compressed outputs that are compatible with both R and Python, _starfish_ will enable working Group 6 to ask questions across all methods like "how many cells/mm2 belonging to the Sst-Chodl cluster were found in layer 4 of mouse primary visual cortex?"  or "Within the inhibitory cell class, what is the abundance and distribution of Pvalb+ and VIP+ cells in human cortex?"

 Finally, with a standard format to save and load Cell x Gene tables, visualization of this data will be relatively straightforward for analysts in contributor labs and Working Group 6 members.